Come and test your endurance and stamina in this unique race format. You’ll be running on beautiful trails in Kenmoir Farm near Ruretse.

 - Any runner that is not in the starting corral when the gong is hit, will be disqualified.

 - No personal aid.
 This includes anything from grabbing a drink bottle from someone to handing off some unwanted equipment.
-You must complete each loop with the same equipment that you left with, and must not meet with crew on the course.
+You must complete each yard with the same equipment that you left with, and must not meet with crew on the course.
 This also includes medical intervention.
 If you require urgent medical assistance, please contact the RD, and that will be arranged, however, you will be eliminated if you receive medical aid on the course.
 Aid will be available at the start/finish line if you need it.

 No artificial aids.
 Runners are not allowed to use any equipment that will assist them over others, this includes, but is not limited to running poles.
-Head torches are not included in this and are mandatory for any night loops.
+Head torches are not included in this and are mandatory for any night yards.

 - All others are technically a DNF